Owner and Head Instructor: Sarah Williams

 But eventually I felt the urge to make a change.
 I wanted to do “more” with my life.
 I loved seeing the impact I made on my students, but it didn’t feel like “enough”.
 That’s when a friend suggested policing.
 I laughed at her.
 But a year later, I found myself applying for the RCMP.

 I went to Depot to complete my RCMP training in 2016, and was sent to Barrhead, Alberta as my first posting.
 I spent two years doing general duty work there before being transferred to Enoch for a few months, then Parkland Detachment.
 After less than a year at Parkland, my dream job opened up: Domestic Violence Unit Coordinator for Parkland.
-I leapt at the opportunity to focus my work in an idea that I was highly passionate about.
+I leapt at the opportunity to focus my work in an area that I was highly passionate about.

 Unfortunately, that kind of work is very hard on the heart and the brain.
 After two years in that role I received a PTSD diagnosis.